balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ## Booting balenaOS flasher images from a USB key

 If the firmware on your device is v36.3.0 or newer, inserting the USB key with the balenaOS flasher image and connecting power to your device will provision the internal storage.
-In the unexpected event that your device does not boot the balenaOS flasher image from the attached USB key automatically, please use the following steps to manually select the USB key for booting:
+In the unexpected event that your device does not boot the balenaOS flasher image from the attached USB key automatically, use the following steps to manually select the USB key for booting:

 <details>
 <summary><b>I want to use the debug UART interface</b></summary>